-Financial Samurai posed the following question not too long ago, “How do people live a comfortable life making less than six figures in expensive cities”?
+“How do people live a comfortable life making less than six figures in expensive cities?”
+Financial Samurai posed the question not too long ago.

-Sure, I’d love if it were cheaper to live in New York City, but by the same token, there are ample resources available in the Big Apple to reduce expenses and cut out entire expense categories you’d have to budget for elsewhere – bye, bye car payments.
+Sure, I’d love if it were cheaper to live in New York City, but by the same token, there are more than enough resources available in the Big Apple to reduce expenses, and even cut out entire expense categories – bye, bye car payments.

 This sample budget is meant to reflect a comfortable yet frugal New York City lifestyle for a single adult.